damianhakert/damianhakert.github.io/source/handbook/contracts/index.md

 2\.
 In this Agreement the term “the Disclosing Party” applies to either party as appropriate where it discloses Confidential Information to the other party and the term “the Receiving Party” applies to either party as appropriate where it receives Confidential Information from the other party.

 3\.
 In this Agreement “Confidential Information” shall mean all information disclosed (whether orally, in writing or by any other means, including without limitation obtained as a result of any demonstration or being allowed access to any premises where the Disclosing Party may carry on business) by the Disclosing Party to the Receiving Party whether prior to the expiration of this contract, or for a period of 24 months after the expiration date of this Agreement, including but not limited to information relating to that party’s operations, processes, plans or intentions, production information, know-how, copyrights, design rights, trade secrets, market opportunities and business affairs, but shall not include any part of such information which:

-   1. is in or comes into the public domain in any way without breach of this Agreement by the Receiving Party or any person to whom it makes disclosure; or
+&nbsp;&nbsp;&nbsp;a. is in or comes into the public domain in any way without breach of this Agreement by the Receiving Party or any person to whom it makes disclosure; or
-   1. the Receiving Party can show:
+&nbsp;&nbsp;&nbsp;b. the Receiving Party can show:
-      1. was in their possession or known to it by being in its use or being recorded in its files prior to receipt from the Disclosing Party and was not acquired by the Receiving Party from the Disclosing Party under an obligation of confidence; or
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i. was in their possession or known to it by being in its use or being recorded in its files prior to receipt from the Disclosing Party and was not acquired by the Receiving Party from the Disclosing Party under an obligation of confidence; or
-      1. to have been independently developed by the Receiving Party without recourse to the Confidential Information; or
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ii. to have been independently developed by the Receiving Party without recourse to the Confidential Information; or
-   1. the Receiving Party obtains or has available from a source other than the Disclosing Party without breach by the Receiving Party or such source of any obligation of confidentiality or non-use; or
+&nbsp;&nbsp;&nbsp;c. the Receiving Party obtains or has available from a source other than the Disclosing Party without breach by the Receiving Party or such source of any obligation of confidentiality or non-use; or
-   1. it is hereafter furnished by the Disclosing Party to a third party without restriction on disclosure or use; or
+&nbsp;&nbsp;&nbsp;d. it is hereafter furnished by the Disclosing Party to a third party without restriction on disclosure or use; or
-   1. is disclosed by the Receiving Party with the prior written approval of the Disclosing Party.
+&nbsp;&nbsp;&nbsp;e. is disclosed by the Receiving Party with the prior written approval of the Disclosing Party.

 4\.
 Each of the parties shall be responsible for and primarily liable for any acts or omissions of its associate companies and associates (as defined the Dutch Income and Corporation Taxes Act) and all officers, employees, servants, agents or professional advisers of such person which would have been a breach of this Agreement were it done or omitted to be done by the Receiving Party.

 5\.
 In relation to Confidential Information received from the other party or from a third party on behalf of the other party, the Disclosing Party and the Receiving Party also agree as follows:

-   1. to treat the Confidential Information in confidence and to use it only for the Purpose;
+&nbsp;&nbsp;&nbsp;a. to treat the Confidential Information in confidence and to use it only for the Purpose;
-   1. not to copy or write down any part of the Confidential Information except as is reasonably necessary for the Purpose;
+&nbsp;&nbsp;&nbsp;b. not to copy or write down any part of the Confidential Information except as is reasonably necessary for the Purpose;
-   1. to disclose the Confidential Information only to such of their directors, employees or third parties as may need to know the Confidential Information for the Purpose;
+&nbsp;&nbsp;&nbsp;c. to disclose the Confidential Information only to such of their directors, employees or third parties as may need to know the Confidential Information for the Purpose;
-   1. to treat the Confidential Information with the same degree of care and with sufficient protection from unauthorised disclosure as the Receiving Party uses to maintain its own confidential or proprietary information.
+&nbsp;&nbsp;&nbsp;d. to treat the Confidential Information with the same degree of care and with sufficient protection from unauthorised disclosure as the Receiving Party uses to maintain its own confidential or proprietary information.

 6\.
 If no business relationship between the Disclosing Party and the Receiving Party shall be established or at the request of the Disclosing Party the Receiving Party shall:

-   1. promptly return all documents, materials and records and all copies of the Confidential Information to the Disclosing Party and permanently delete any such Confidential Information from any electronic storage media or memory;
+&nbsp;&nbsp;&nbsp;a. promptly return all documents, materials and records and all copies of the Confidential Information to the Disclosing Party and permanently delete any such Confidential Information from any electronic storage media or memory;
-   1. remain bound by clause 4 above for an indefinite period of time from the date of disclosure of the Confidential Information.
+&nbsp;&nbsp;&nbsp;b. remain bound by clause 4 above for an indefinite period of time from the date of disclosure of the Confidential Information.

 7\.
 If a party doesn’t enforce a right available to it under this Agreement in any particular instance, then that won’t prevent it from enforcing that right in future or in any other instance.